awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 For more information about storage, see [Amazon RDS DB instance storage](CHAP_Storage.md)\.

-For general information on storage modification, see [Working with storage for Amazon RDS DB instances](USER_PIOPS.StorageTypes.md)\.
+For general information about storage modification, see [Working with storage for Amazon RDS DB instances](USER_PIOPS.StorageTypes.md)\.
 The following procedures are specific to RDS Custom\.

 ### Console<a name="custom-managing.storage-modify.CON"></a>